Spirent/SDWAN-Functional-Test-Suite/README.md

     > **Step2:** In the testpacks/sd-wan/testbed_lab/testbed_map.py file, you will find that for test case id sd-wan.path_selection.002, the physical testbed information being used is 3stc_1dut_type01_testbed02.

-    > **Step3:** In testpacks/sd-wan/testbed_lab/configuration.yaml file, find the section referenced in Step#2 ("3stc_1dut_type01_testbed02") and note that it uses chassis_1, chassis_2, chassis_3, ls_1.
+    > **Step3:** Find the physical testbed section referenced in Step#2 ("3stc_1dut_type01_testbed02") in the following file testpacks/sd-wan/testbed_lab/configuration.yaml and update it with appropriate values for your lab.
+Note that it uses chassis_1, chassis_2, chassis_3, ls_1.
 You must modify the IPv4 address under stc1, stc2, stc3, spirent_lab_server_1, and the slot/port number under chassis_1, chassis_2 and chassis_3.

     > **Step4:** Check the gateway address of emulated_devices under 3stc_1dut_type01_testbed02, which should be the same as the interfaces ip address on the DUT.
 If they are different, modify the gateway or change the DUT interface ip.

-For additional details about each test case, please refer to the [TestPack Specification Document](Spirent%20SD-WAN%20TestPack%20Specification.pdf).
+For additional details about each test case, please refer to the [TestPack Specification Document](Spirent%20SD-WAN%20Functional%20Test%20Suite%20Specification.pdf).
 All test cases are explained under their unique Test Case ID in the document.

 ## Test Execution
-1. Activate Python 3 venv.
-From the repository root folder:
+1. Before you execute the tests it is required to activate Python 3 virtual environment and set your Python path.

+Note: This setup is only required one time per shell instance.

+If you have already done this as part of installation, then proceed to Step 2.
+Otherwise run the commands below.
     ```
     . testenv/bin/activate

+    export PYTHONPATH=~/SDWAN-Functional-Test-Suite/
     ```
-2. Add your root folder to the Python path:
-    ```
-    export PYTHONPATH=/home/spirent/SDWAN-Functional-Test-Suite/
-    ```

-3. Run tests from the root folder.
+2. Run tests from the root folder.
 You can run tests using robot commands, as follows:
     ```
     robot -v testbed_config:testpacks/sd-wan/testbed_lab/configuration.yaml -V testpacks/sd-wan/testbed_lab/testbed_map.py -t sd-wan.path_selection.002 -K off -d testrun testpacks/sd-wan/
     ```